Old Fashioned Banana Pudding

 I make many many variations of Southern homemade banana pudding.
 Meringue is traditionally how classic old fashioned banana pudding is finished and for this recipe I wanted to stay true to that tradition.Some cooks prefer whipped cream.
 You can’t go wrong either way this classic Southern dessert is pure comfort.

-- What kitchen tools will I need to make Southern Banana Pudding?
-For this recipe you’ll need a large heavy bottomed saucepan, mixing bowls, a whisk, measuring cups and spoons, a 2 quart baking dish in any shape, I use an 11 x 7 inch dish.
+• Kitchen tools you’ll need to make Southern Banana Pudding: For this recipe you’ll need a large heavy bottomed saucepan, mixing bowls, a whisk, measuring cups and spoons, a 2 quart baking dish in any shape, I use an 11 x 7 inch dish.
 You’ll need a mixer to whip the meringue and an offset spatula, knife or large spoon to spread the meringue on top.

-- It’s best to choose firm ripe bananas with no brown spots.
+• It’s best to choose firm ripe bananas with no brown or soft spots when gently squeezed.

-- Make sure the banana layers are fully covered with pudding and meringue to prevent browning of the banana slices.
+• Make sure the banana layers are fully covered with pudding and the whipped meringue to prevent browning of the banana slices.

-- If you’re concerned about oxidation, you can toss the banana slices with a small amount of fresh lemon juice prior to assembling.
+• If you’re concerned about oxidation, you can also toss the banana slices with a small amount of fresh lemon juice prior to assembling.

 Banana pudding in many forms should always be on the dessert menu.
 A few others you may enjoy: